Clackamas Community College

 4 credits, Spring

 Final course in the electrical circuits sequence.
-The main emphases of the course are frequency response of circuits, the design and analysis of filters, Laplace transform analysis, Fourier analysis, and two-port networks.
+The main emphases of the course are frequency response of circuits, the design and analysis of filters, Laplace transform analysis, and the Fourier series.
 The laboratory portion of the course will consist of one project involving significant design and analysis.

 Prerequisites: ENGR-222